Rajasthan Legislative Assembly

+The Rajasthan Legislative Assembly (ISO: Rājāsthān Vidhān Sabhā), is the unicameral legislature of the state of Rajasthan.
+It is a vital part of the state government, responsible for making and implementing laws.

-The assembly meets at Vidhana Bhavan situated in Jaipur, the capital of Rajasthan.
-Members of the Legislative assembly are directly elected by the people for a term of 5 years.
-Presently, the legislative assembly consists of 200 members.
+The assembly meets at Vidhan Bhavan situated in Jaipur, the capital of Rajasthan.

 Origin

 The formation of the House of People's Representatives in Rajasthan is significant in Indian Constitutional history since it was the result of the merging of 22 princely states of the former Rajputana with the Union of India.

 As per the provision of Article 168 of India's newly framed constitution, each state was required to form a legislature consisting of one or two Houses.
 Rajasthan chose unicameralism for its legislature, which is known as the Rajasthan Legislative Assembly.

 History

 The First Rajasthan Legislative Assembly (1952–57) was inaugurated on 31 March 1952.
 It had a strength of 160 members.
-The strength was increased to 190 after the merger of the erstwhile Ajmer State with Rajasthan in 1956.
+The strength was increased in 1957 after the merger of the erstwhile Ajmer State with Rajasthan in 1956.
 The Second (1957–62) and Third (1962–67) Legislative Assemblies had a strength of 176.
 The Fourth (1967–72) and Fifth (1972–77) Legislative Assembly comprised 184 members each.
 The strength became 200 from the Sixth (1977–80) Legislative Assembly onwards.